 If you listened to the standard advice, you’d think that eating 5 meals a day was almost required if you wanted to lose weight.
-However, is 5 meals a day necessary to achieve results?
+However, are 5 meals necessary to achieve results?
 Can you get by with eating 3 square meals a day?
 Just one?
 Or how about 6 or 7?

 Success Comes From Consistency